Understanding Enzymatic Kinetics for Effective Research

 Augustin E. F. Lang is notable for his contributions to enzyme kinetics, particularly in modifying and expanding upon the Michaelis-Menten model.
 He highlighted factors affecting enzyme activity, such as pH and temperature, and explored allosteric effects in enzyme regulation, which enriched the understanding of complex enzymatic systems in biological and industrial processes.

-Michaelis-Menten kinetics assumes rapid equilibrium in the formation of the enzyme-substrate complex.
+Michaelis-Menten equation assumes rapid equilibrium formation of enzyme-substrate complex ES?

 0%